sendoamr/spring-boot-cloud/Readme.md

 mvn test
 ```

+## Swagger documentation and tools
+The service expose directly the swagger 2.0 in <http://localhost:9080/v2/api-docs/> and you generate more option with swagger-tools

 ## Next steps
  - Create profiling for diferent environments (local, local-cloud, ...)
  - Create a new experimental Reactive sandbox service with persistence